Grazing Dinner

 • 3-course outdoor dinner, featuring locally-sourced ingredients and prepared on-site by Odla Fine Dining.

-• 2 refreshing local beverages from local brewers 9 Mile Legacy Brewing, Stumbletown Distilling, and Parkerview (your choice)! [alcohol & alcohol free beverages available].
+• 2 refreshing beverages of your choice from local brewers (alcohol & alcohol free beverages available).

 What's NOT Included in Your Pricing